lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 # AWS LiteLLM ECS

-Project ACTIVE as of Nov 22, 2024
+Project ACTIVE as of Dec 13, 2024

 ## Project Overview